 In some states, Basic level hospital policies may also come with ambulance cover, which can pay towards emergency ambulance services if your state government does not already cover you.

 However, this means a Basic Plus policy may cost more than a standard Basic policy.
-Depending on your health insurance needs it may be better to consider a Bronze tier policy which could be better value for money than a basic plus policy in some circumstances.
+Depending on your health insurance needs it may be better to consider a Bronze tier policy which could be better value for money than a Basic Plus policy in some circumstances.

-Clinical categories | Is it covered? |
+Clinical categories | Is it included? |

 Rehabilitation (restricted^) | ✔ |